 Plan Epic Sand Adventures

-Florence houses many of area sand dunes, providing an adrenaline-pumping good time.
+Florence houses many area sand dunes, providing an adrenaline-pumping good time.
 Therefore, visitors can rent ATVs or book guided adventures with local experts.

 Golfers also feel right at home here.
 Two golf courses in Florence challenge players with long drives and hazards.
 Ocean Dunes Golf Links has 18 holes designed by William Robinson, with the longest a par 5.
 The course features bright emerald greens that wind among natural sand dunes and native plants.

 One of the top staples of the Florence outdoor scene is Sea Lion Caves.
-Located 11 miles north of Florence, visitors can ride an elevator to one of the largest sea caves in the U.S. Some 200 seal lions reside in the caves, and it also ranks among the best whale-watching spots in Florence.
+Located 11 miles north of Florence, visitors ride an elevator to one of the largest sea caves in the U.S. Some 200 seal lions reside in the caves, and it also ranks among the best whale-watching spots in Florence.

 Try Horseback Riding

 Beach rides explore forests, wetlands, dunes and beaches.
-Or try the Dune Trails Rides or Beach and Dune Trail Ride, two longer options.
-For a custom experience, book a group sunset beach ride or morning adventure ride for advanced riders.
+Or try Dune Trails Rides or Beach and Dune Trail Ride, two longer options.
+For a custom experience, book a group sunset beach ride or morning adventure for advanced riders.
 Those 5 years and younger enjoy corral rides, which introduces them to horseback riding.